Vistula Land: Notes

 a Sources agree that after the fall of the January Uprising in 1864, the autonomy of Congress Poland was drastically reduced.
-However, they disagree on whether the state of the Kingdom of Poland (colloquially known as Congress Poland) was officially replaced by the Vistula land as a province of the Russian Empire, as many sources still use the term Congress Poland for the post-1864 period.
-The sources are also unclear as to when the Kingdom of Poland (or Vistula land) officially ceased to exist; some argue it ended with the assumption of control by the German and Austro-Hungarian occupying authorities; others, that it ended with the proclamation of the Regency Kingdom of Poland in 1916; finally, some argue that it occurred only with the creation of the independent Second Polish Republic in 1918.
+However, they disagree on whether the state of the Kingdom of Poland (colloquially known as Congress Poland) was officially replaced by Vistula Land as a province of the Russian Empire, as many sources still use the term Congress Poland for the post-1864 period.
+The sources are also unclear as to when the Kingdom of Poland (or Vistula Land) officially ceased to exist; some argue it ended with the assumption of control by the German and Austro-Hungarian occupying authorities; others, that it ended with the proclamation of the Regency Kingdom of Poland in 1916; finally, some argue that it occurred only with the creation of the independent Second Polish Republic in 1918.
 Examples: